Back to module list

 Step 2.
 Find the camera, tripod, lights, and video cards you are going to use.
 Learn how to setup the camera for focus, white balance, exposure, and audio.

 Step 3.
-Find and learn how setup your audio equipment to record an interview.
+Find your audio equipment and learn how setup your audio equipment to record an interview.

 Step 4.
-Learn and practice your interview skills and techniques.
+Find the questions you want to ask Grandma and practice your interview skills and techniques.

 Step 5.
 Do a practice interview as a team to find out your strong points and areas of improvement if any and fix them.